 Stories vary as to how Williams came to the attention of Happy Days.
 Per Anson, Marshall’s lack of success in finding an actor for Mork led to him ask the cast, “Does anyone know a funny Martian?”
 Al Molinaro, whose character Al Delvecchio ran the diner on Happy Days, suggested Williams, with whom he’d taken an improv class.
 This recommendation was backed up by Ronny Hallin, who was the show’s casting director and Marshall’s sister.

-READ More: How to Plan for a Successful Future
+READ More: How to Write an Essay

 In a version of the story told by Marshall, “Ronny told me about this funny guy, Robin, who performed on the street,” he told Page Six.
 “People would put money in his hat.”
 When Marshall was hesitant to bring in someone with this background, Hallin convinced him by saying, “The hat’s pretty full!”